Corporate website of Orient Corporation

 Participation in Finance Consumer Education Liaison Meeting Organized by the Tokyo Metropolitan Board of Education

-In December 2021, the “2021 Finance Consumer Education Liaison Meeting”, a meeting organized by the Tokyo Metropolitan Board of Education, took place.
+In December 2021, the "2021 Finance Consumer Education Liaison Meeting", a meeting organized by the Tokyo Metropolitan Board of Education, was held.
 Our director and officer participated as a guest speaker.

 Financial Literacy Web Content for New Adults

-With the lowering of the age of majority by the revision of the Civil Code on April 1, 2022, the age at which one can contract for credit cards, among others, without the consent of a parent or guardian is now 18 years of age or older.
-On the other hand, young people with limited contracting knowledge and social experience are easy targets for various temptations and malicious traders, and there are concerns about the expansion of consumer damage to those 18 and 19 years of age.
+With the lowering of the age of majority by the revision of the Civil Code on April 1, 2022, the age at which one can contract for credit cards, among others, without the consent of a parent or guardian became 18 years or older.
+On the other hand, young people with limited contracting knowledge and social experience can easily become targets for various temptations and malicious traders, and there are concerns regarding the spread of consumer damage among those 18 and 19 years of age.

 Industry-Academia-Government / Industry-Academia Collaboration